After all, what is a carbon footprint?

 Learn how to Reduce your Carbon Footprint

 To purchase your carbon credits, click here.
-The process takes less than two minutes, is relatively inexpensive (around US $16),and is perennial.
+The process takes less than two minutes and is perennial.
 Additionally, it is a safe and audited asset by international institutions that regulate the carbon credit market.